PrathamReddy55/Finals/README.md

 # Colonial Williamsburg Travel Guide 🏛️🌳

 ## Project Overview
-Tourists visiting Colonial Williamsburg often face **information overload** when trying to plan a trip.
-Attractions, weather, and dining options are scattered across multiple websites, making it difficult to get a clear picture of what to do and when.
+Tourists and new college students, like our group, are visiting Colonial Williamsburg and often do not know where to start.
+Attractions and dining options, along with the weather variable, are scattered across multiple websites, making it difficult to get a clear picture of what to do and when.

 This dashboard solves that by creating a **centralized travel guide** that brings together:
 - **Attractions** → curated experiences with images, links, and ratings